 - Simulcast destinations can only be configured before your event goes live.

-- Learn more about navigating our browser-based broadcaster suite.
+- Learn more about navigating our web-based production tool.

 When you’re ready to go live, click Start event in the upper right corner.
 Your stream will be live.

 Note: When you go to a live event and go past the events settings and enter the events manage production side, an ingest streaming session is provisioned for the user to stream to.
 You have 30 minutes to stream to the event before this provision of the streaming session expires.

 If you sit on the event’s production management page and do not stream to the event there will be a pop-up that asks if you are still there at the 30-minute mark.
 If you say yes, there will be a provision for another streaming session for the user to stream to for the event.

 Stream via RTMP